apotofkoolaid/HallowedCape/README.md

 # HallowedCape
-Hallowed Cape, a mod for Terraria using tModLoader
+This mod adds the cool little cape from the Hallowed Armor in 1.4 as a vanity accessory.